-After 20 years of leading software engineering teams — both in project and product setups — I can identify team fragmentation as one of the most important risks.
+After 20 years of leading software engineering teams — both in a project and product setups — I can identify team fragmentation as one of the most important risks.
 Team fragmentation is the symptom caused by deeper cultural and organizational issues and/or the lack of purpose (or understanding of the purpose).
-It is the situation when team members use their formal role, level and responsibility area — consciously or not — to handle the challenges of the team, to ‘control their exposure’ and in some cases, to limit their responsibility.
-A team at this state, is characterized by internal ‘walls’ and ‘silos’ and is far from optimal — in fact it can be rather dysfunctional or even toxic.
+It is the situation when team members use their formal role, level, and responsibility area — consciously or not — to handle the challenges of the team, to ‘control their exposure’ and in some cases, to limit their responsibility.
+A team at this state, is characterized by internal ‘walls’ and ‘silos’ and is far from optimal — in fact, it can be rather dysfunctional or even toxic.

 As a product leader, you need an inspired, talented team, to believe in your product vision and work with passion towards the shared goal — a great product satisfying all the predefined success criteria +one more: to make the entire team proud of the outcome!

-Setting up this inspired, talented product development team is not an easy task — you need to combine the right skills, characters and culture.
+Setting up this inspired, talented product development team is not an easy task — you need to combine the right skills, characters, and culture.
 Consider the following:

 You have ONE TEAM

 There should be only one team, working for an ambitious, meaningful objective.
-Introducing sub-teams, hierarchies, authorities, politics and bureaucracy, undermines the efforts and reduces the chances for a successful and productive ‘one team’: add a few ‘little boxes’ and some additional structure and get ready to experience symptoms like responsibility avoidance and separation of concerns (at the team level).
+Introducing sub-teams, hierarchies, authorities, politics, and bureaucracy undermines the efforts and reduces the chances for a successful and productive ‘one team’: add a few ‘little boxes’ and some additional structure and get ready to experience symptoms like responsibility avoidance and separation of concerns (at the team level).

 Communicate the vision